The Teams AI Library, M365 Agents SDK & Toolkit and how to run Doom in Teams

 }

-The AI framework found in Teams AI SDK is pretty limited, but it has support for function calling, conversation state management and even MCP.
-It’s not by any means a full blown agent orchestration framework, but if you only need basic AI functionality, and only OpenAI models, this might be a useful way of adding AI to your agent, without too much work.
+The AI framework found in Teams AI SDK is pretty limited, but it has support for function calling, some basic conversation state management and even MCP.
+It’s not by any means a full blown agent orchestration framework, but if you only need basic AI functionality, and only OpenAI models, this might be a useful way of adding AI to your agent without too much work.
+The way that it handles function calling, and the extent that the framework is configurable leaves a bit to be desired, to be honest.
+We’ll simply have to see how this framework evolves, and how usable it will be in the future.

-So, how do we make it run Doom?
-The demo I created that showed how to embed Doom in Teams can be found here on YouTube and the code can be found in this repo.
+So, how can we make it run Doom?
+The demo that I posted to LinkedIn showed how to embed Doom in Teams, and the code that illustrates how to do this can be found in this repo.
 It uses the plumbing described in the docs for using Adaptive Cards to allow the user to launch a Dialog containing the WASM Doom-application, that is hosted as a Web App inside a tab in Teams.
 It is based on this sample that can be found in the Teams SDK .NET repo.

 To summarize, Microsoft offers several approaches for deploying AI agents in Teams, each with different tradeoffs:

 Microsoft 365 Agents SDK & Toolkit provides the most comprehensive and powerful “pro code” solution, supporting multiple channels beyond Teams (including M365 Copilot).
-The toolkit automates infrastructure provisioning.
-However, it comes with a steep learning curve, involves considerable “black box voodoo” and the versioning of the included project templates is a hot mess.
+The toolkit automates infrastructure provisioning and deployment.
+However, it comes with a steep learning curve, involves considerable “black box infra voodoo” and the versioning of the included project templates is a hot mess.

 Teams AI Library v2 offers a more streamlined, developer-friendly experience specifically focused on Teams.
 It provides a cleaner project structure, and some basic AI orchestration functionality.
-While less powerful than the M365 Agents SDK, it strikes a good balance between simplicity and functionality for Teams-specific agents.
-The documentation is a bit lacking at the moment, and I look forward to seeing more code samples.
+While less powerful than the M365 Agents SDK, in my opinion it strikes a pretty good balance between simplicity and functionality for Teams-specific agents.
+The documentation is a bit lacking at the moment, and I look forward to seeing more code samples, and I hope the AI bits evolve to include more orchestration features.